 - Teaching English as a Second Language Endorsement

 - Bilingual Bicultural Education Endorsement

 News and Announcements

-The Department of Hispanic Studies is co-sponsoring a Schulze Interdisciplinary Speaker Series lecture, "Poetics of Justice, Hope and Social Change," by Jimmy Santiago Baca on March 29th from 5-7 p.m. in the UC Zachariah's food court.
+The Department of Hispanic Studies co-sponsored a Schulze Interdisciplinary Speaker Series lecture, "Poetics of Justice, Hope and Social Change," by Jimmy Santiago Baca on March 29th.
 Jimmy Santiago Baca learned to read and began turning his life around during a five-year maximum security prison sentence, emerging as a prolific artist of the spoken and written word.
-Don't miss out on this powerful lecture that speaks to the disenfranchised.

 The newest issue of CADENCIAS, Hispanic Studies's student literary and arts magazine, is now available!